-We need to retain discretion over charges for special circumstances, such as events aimed at charitable fund-raising, where their aims are broadly consistent with the Hall's constitutional objectives.
-This extends to community support bookings (e.g. First Responders) or public meetings/village consultations that relate to local community matters.
-Waiving the normal hire charge for these types of bookings was agreed initially at a meeting in April 2000, setting an initial precedent.
-The matter was discussed again and the policy varied in 2007 (it is unclear why the precedent wasn't followed) but, in 2020-21, the Hiring Policy in this Handbook was rewritten and adopted by the committee as its new policy, with a revised structure of charges published.
+We need to retain discretion over charges for special circumstances, such as events aimed at charitable fund-raising, where the organiser's aims are broadly consistent with the Hall's constitutional objectives.
+This principle extends to community support bookings (e.g. First Responders) or public meetings/village consultations that relate to local community matters.

+Relaxing the normal hire charge for these types of bookings was agreed initially at a meeting in April 2000, setting an initial precedent.
+The matter was discussed again and the policy varied in 2007 (it is unclear why the precedent wasn't followed) but, in 2021, the earlier policy was reinstated and incorporated into this Handbook, with a revised structure of charges published.

-For charitable bookings, only in exceptional circumstances should the Hall be used for free because this could be considered to be contributing to a charity other than the Village Hall, which can be problematic under charity law.
-There would need to be provision to do so in our governing document, and our assets can only be used to further our own constitutional objectives.
-(In contrast, we could hold an event that meets our 'recreational' objectives, which fundraises for another cause, but we must be clear about this.)
-As the Charity Commission's guidance 'The essential trustee: what you need to know, what you need to do' puts it:
+Our policy, in summary, is firstly that only in exceptional circumstances should the Hall be used for free because this is tantamount to contributing to a charity other than the Village Hall, which is not permiited under charity law.
+There would need to be provision to do so in our governing document and, in any event, our assets can only be used to further our own constitutional objectives.
+As the Charity Commission's guidance puts it:

-"Trustees must "make sure the charity's assets are only used to support or carry out its purposes."
+"Trustees must make sure the charity's assets are only used to support or carry out its purposes."